What Are Iron Bacteria?

 Clean Up Your Well With the Clean Water Store

-Iron bacteria can wreak havoc on your well water system.
-While it does not itself spread illness, it can create an environment that encourages the growth of harmful bacteria as well as cause damage to your well equipment.
+Iron bacteria can cause significant damage to your well water system.
+While it does not itself spread illness, it can create an environment that encourages the growth of harmful bacteria and cause damage to your well equipment.

 Once you detect it in your water supply, it is time to remove it.
 At Clean Water Store, we are happy to answer any questions you have about well water and safety.
 Learn more about how we can help your well perform better and the steps you need to take to rid yourself of all bacteria.